DevExpress/devextreme-documentation/concepts/05 Widgets/List/20 Scrolling/01 User Interaction.md

 ---

 The **List** employs native scrolling on most platforms, except non-Mac desktops and devices based on Android older than version 4.
-To employ native scrolling on all platforms without exception, assign **true** to the [useNativeScrolling](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/useNativeScrolling.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#useNativeScrolling') option.
+To employ native scrolling on all platforms without exception, assign **true** to the [useNativeScrolling](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/useNativeScrolling.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#useNativeScrolling') property.
 Note that if you assign **false** to this option, the **List** will simulate scrolling on all platforms.

 ---
 ##### jQuery